hichamtahaeh/marquee-prototype-vercel/README.md

 -   All local testing has been done with node v19.6.1 and yarn.
 -   Clone the .env.local.sample into a newly created .env.local file.
 Grab environment variables from a marquee developer (Hicham/Chrissy/Derek).
+-   To set the githooks for the project run `git config core.hooksPath .git-hooks/` in the project directory.
 - 	Run `yarn` to build the dependencies.
 - 	Run `yarn dev` to run the app under localhost:3000.
 -   Run `yarn storybook` to get the storybook workshop app running under localhost:6006.